bimdata/platform-back/README.md

 ```
 ### Launch the dedicated environment

- Place yourself in the proper directory:
+Place yourself in the proper directory and type this:

 ```
 cd platform-back
 pipenv shell
 ```

 ### Install all requirements with pipenv

 ```
 pipenv install
 ```

 ##  Configure your environment
-The .env file

 The `bimdata/.env` file is a representation of additionnal ENV variable in order to override default config.
-You can duplicate `.env.example` in `.env` and customize your config
+You can duplicate `.env.example` in `.env` and customize your config.

 ```
 cp .env.example .env
 ```

 ### Create a super-user

-Create a super user (access to admin page)
+Create a super-user (access to admin page)
 ```
 ./manage.py createsuperuser
 ```

 ## Database

 * Create the database and edit the configuration file `.env`
 * Create the tables and populate the database: